Bouygues could turn from predator to prey in French telecoms war

 JOBS AT STAKE

-The tussle for SFR convinced government officials, regulators and telecom executives it would be feasible to cut France's mobile players back to three just four years after creating a fourth player by granting Iliad its mobile license.
+The tussle for SFR convinced government officials, regulators and telecom executives it would be feasible to cut France's mobile players back to three just four years after creating a fourth player by granting Iliad its mobile licence.

 The government openly backed the Bouygues bid for SFR over that of local cable company Numericable, on the basis this would calm "destructive competition" that has threatened jobs.